Maritime Domain Awareness: AI’s Growing Role

 Synthetic Aperture Radar and Satellite Imagery

-Capella Space and ICEYE have deployed commercial SAR constellations that offer sub-meter resolution imaging.
+Capella Space and ICEYE have deployed commercial SAR constellations offering sub-meter resolution imaging.
 These systems can distinguish between vessel types, estimate vessel dimensions, and in some cases identify specific vessels based on radar signature characteristics.
+The European Maritime Safety Agency operates the Copernicus Maritime Surveillance service, combining satellite imagery with vessel identification and behavioral analysis to support EU member states’ maritime monitoring operations.

 Dark Vessel Detection

 A subset of vessels deliberately disable their AIS transponders to avoid tracking.
 These “dark vessels” may be engaged in sanctions evasion, illegal fishing, or other activities that operators wish to conceal.
-Detecting dark vessels represents one of maritime domain awareness’s most challenging problems.
-AI combines SAR imagery with behavioral analysis to identify vessels that attempt to evade detection.
+Detecting them represents one of maritime domain awareness’s most challenging problems.

 Illegal Fishing Detection

-Illegal, unreported, and unregulated fishing represents a significant threat to marine ecosystems and sustainable fisheries.
-AI-enabled maritime domain awareness provides new tools for detecting and deterring IUU fishing.
-Global Fishing Watch and NOAA have deployed AI systems that combine AIS analysis with satellite imagery to identify suspicious fishing activity at scale.
+Illegal, unreported, and unregulated fishing threatens marine ecosystems, undermines legitimate fishing economies, and in some regions enables forced labor.
+AI-enabled maritime domain awareness provides new tools for detecting and deterring IUU fishing at scale.

 NATO’s Allied Command Transformation has explored shared maritime awareness among coalition forces.
-The Combined Maritime Operations Center in Bahrain coordinates multinational maritime surveillance across multiple nations’ territorial waters and exclusive economic zones.
-AI tools assist this coordination by automatically correlating observations across national sensor networks.
+AI tools assist multinational coordination by automatically correlating vessel observations across national sensor networks, reducing the time required to build a common operational picture from hours of manual cross-referencing to near-real-time fusion.

 Future Directions

-Future maritime AI focuses on closing gaps in contested environments where adversaries deliberately degrade positioning and communications signals.
-Research priorities include edge processing on unmanned vessels, AI-driven sensor fusion across allied platforms, and resilient architectures that maintain effectiveness when GPS and satellite links face electronic warfare threats.
+Future maritime AI development focuses on closing the gap between what satellites can observe and what navies need to understand in contested environments, with research priorities spanning edge processing on unmanned vessels, multi-national sensor fusion, and resilient architectures that maintain effectiveness when adversaries deliberately degrade GPS and satellite communications.

-Quantum sensing could revolutionize underwater awareness.
-Quantum magnetometers and gravity gradiometers may eventually enable detection of submarines from space or aircraft.
-While practical deployment remains years away, the Office of Naval Research and DARPA are investing in quantum sensing research with potential maritime applications.
+Quantum sensing represents a longer-term research direction.
+Quantum magnetometers and gravity gradiometers may eventually enable detection of submerged vessels from aircraft or space.
+While practical maritime deployment remains years away, the Office of Naval Research and DARPA continue investing in quantum sensing research for potential undersea awareness applications.

 Conclusion